kiruthikpurpose/Blixxar/README.md

   - Messages
   - Profile
 - Responsive layout ensuring it works well on desktop, tablet, and mobile.
-- Add placeholders for form submissions and data display.

 ### **Phase 2: UI/UX Improvements**
 - Revamp the visual design for better user experience: